 How a person talks about different experiences—particularly those that are challenging—is a great indicator of what kind of person they are, how they view the world generally, and what kind of employee they might turn out to be.

-Candidates now worry that they might not even have the chance to interview for roles if their resume shows any employment gaps.
 MarketWatch writes about how employees should be treated moving forward, saying that “companies should consider implementing policies and practices that reduce the use of stereotypes and cognitive shortcuts, similar to those used to root out discrimination by race, gender and other ascriptive characteristics”.

 Having clear guidelines within your company about how to manage resume gaps will ensure that you aren’t missing out on otherwise qualified applicants.

+Some awkwardness is to be expected.
 Be understanding and patient; people likely haven’t been socializing as much as they used to and may be feeling extra nervous.

 Times are tough and uncertain.
 Add job hunting and unemployment and financial concerns on top of a pandemic, and it can make things seem nearly impossible for some candidates.
 Ensure your company is being mindful of people’s current struggles when looking to fill a new position and you’ll be able to find the best candidate for the job—even if they’re not at their best in the interview.